Research Assistant Grant Program

 - The faculty mentor has a strong plan in place for remote communication and mentoring

-- Priority will be given to faculty mentors willing to work with a lower-division student
+- Priority will be given to faculty mentors willing to work with lower-division students (rising sophomores or juniors)

 - Priority will be given to faculty mentors in fields with lower participation in undergraduate research or where faculty traditionally receive less or no funding for research assistants (e.g. the humanities, social sciences, arts, communications, or professional fields)